British Mother Is Tossed Into Jail In Dubai After Consuming Just One Glass Of Wine On Her Flight Over

-The 44-year-old British dentist Ellie Holman, mother of a four-year-old daughter, was tossed straight into jail in Dubai after the airline she was flying on provided her with one glass of wine on her Emirates flight which departed from London.
+Forty-four-year-old British dentist Ellie Holman, the mother of a 4-year-old daughter, was tossed straight into jail in Dubai after the airline she was flying on provided her with one glass of wine on her Emirates flight which departed from London.

-According to the Metro, Holman stated that her small daughter was also forced to spend the night sleeping next to a toilet in her own jail cell.
+According to Metro, Holman stated that her small daughter was also forced to spend the night sleeping next to a toilet in her own jail cell.

 “My little girl had to go to the toilet on the cell floor.
 I have never heard her cry in the same way as she did in that cell.”

-The trouble began immediately after Ellie landed in Dubai after their eight hour flight, after which she was told that the visa she was allowed onto the airplane with was not valid for entering the country and that it was meant for only one visit.
+The trouble began immediately after Ellie landed in Dubai after their eight-hour flight, after which she was told that the visa she was allowed onto the airplane with was not valid for entering the country and that it was meant for only one visit.

 When the mother explained that she had used this same visa on other visits to Dubai and had never had any issues with it before, she was told by a “dismissive and rude” employee that she and her daughter must return to the UK that same day and that she was categorically not able to renew it there at the airport.

 However, things quickly got much worse after she was asked if she had consumed any alcohol.
-Ellie Holman explained that she had drank just one glass of red wine on the flight over, which she had been given with her meal, and the immigration officer told her it wasn’t just possession of alcohol that was considered a crime in Dubai – simply having consumed it, if even on a flight over, was also a crime.
+Ellie Holman explained that she had drunk just one glass of red wine on the flight over, which she had been given with her meal, and the immigration officer told her it wasn’t just possession of alcohol that was considered a crime in Dubai – simply having consumed it, if even on a flight over, was also a crime.

-The mother was swiftly arrested, and she and her four-year-old daughter were marched to a “foul smelling” detention center and then both jailed.
+The mother was swiftly arrested, and she and her 4-year-old daughter were marched to a “foul smelling” detention center and then both jailed.

 Why still risk going to these barbaric backward #muslim countries like #uae? @UAEmGov jailing someone who a glass of wine…stupid country.https://t.co/YZ0vM2OMcB